UsernameTaken420/veritasVeniat/content/posts/htbctf.md

 Trying to execute the program, we are asked for input on what the tablet says, so it's probably comparing our input to the actual flag.
 ![](/rev_1_1.PNG)

-Throwing the executable into Ghidra, we find tha the `main()` function takes the input and compares it to the flag character by character... but out of order.
+Throwing the executable into Ghidra, we find that the `main()` function takes the input and compares it to the flag character by character... but out of order.
 ![](/rev_1_2.PNG)

 Paying attention to the order of comparisons, we spot the initial characters of the flag (`HTB{`) as `local_48`, `local_48._1_1_`, `local_48._2_1_` and `local_48._3_1_`.